 Traditionally, the Wewewa culture recognized two classes of people: the tau kabihu (humans), and the tauata (slaves).
 The tau ata were either prisoners of war or law breakers.
 Class distinctions are still recognized today, and are heredity, based on the status of both parents.

-While nearly one-tenth of the Wewewa are practicing Muslims, the remainder worship a variety of gods and "animistic spirits."
+While a significant minority of the Wewewa are practicing Muslims, the remainder worship a variety of gods and animistic spirits.
 (Animism is the belief that non-human objects have spirits.)
 Their legends tell of the creation of the world, of man's descent from the upper world to the mythical mountain top, and of the origin of man.
 These stories also include details about the adventures and travels of their ancestors.
 Such tales have become, over time, a sacred oral tradition of the Wewewa.

 The Wewewa regularly hold religious ceremonies in hopes of maintaining harmony between man and the spirit world.
 Local priests officiate at all religious ceremonies and funerals of clan members.